Dajana8127/project_event_planner/README.md

 # Future Development Plans
-I would like to add rsvp option so user can rsvp to events and make the code more clean.
+I would like to add cancel RSVP option in the future updates.

 # Setup Steps